search-oriented-conversational-ai/search-oriented-conversational-ai.github.io/_pages/scai-eval-2024.md

 ```
 If the aspect allows for multiple labels per unit, the labels should be written as comma-separated list.

 You then need to submit the software as [Docker image](https://www.docker.com/) to TIRA (TODO: howto), which allows everyone to use your metric easily on all other datasets of the same format.
-We especially encourage software submissions that use LLMs with instruct programming to calculate the metrics for which we will provide access to a range of LLMs (Alpacca, ChatGPT, etc.) through [Chatnoir Chat](https://chat.web.webis.de/) so that software submissions can use different/future LLMs without adoption while ensuring reproducibility.
+We support metrics that use LLMs with instruct programming by providing access to several LLMs through [Chatnoir Chat](https://chat.web.webis.de/), allowing you to switch between LLMs without changing your code and ensuring reproducibility through automated response archiving.
 Please have a look at the baselines (ToDO: Add baselines) to see how to use this.
-We are happy to provide you with support for getting your software into a Docker image: please ask [in the Forum](https://www.tira.io/c/scai/8) for help.
+We are happy to provide you with support for getting your software into a Docker image: please ask [in the Forum](https://www.tira.io/c/scai/scai-eval-metric-submission/15) for help.
 Also, please have a look at our example metrics (TODO) to get you started.

 The final versions of the collected metrics will be made available for everyone to use.
 Moreover, we will provide a script to run all metrics on an input file.
 In cases where more than one metric was submitted for an aspect we will compare their results on the annotated dataset as part of the planned overview publication.